schalkdaniel/compboost/Readme.md

 # Usage

-To play around with the classes there are some "tutorial" `R` files within the tutorial folder.
-The naming corresopnds to the class or function which we want to make clearer (e.g. `tutorial/loss_class.R`).
+To play around with the functionality there are some "tutorial" `R` files within the tutorial folder.
+The naming corresponds to the class or function which we want to make clearer (e.g. `tutorial/loss_class.R`).

 # Implementation